 To the extent that options are exercised or restricted stock units vest, dilution to our shareholders will occur.
 We cannot foresee the impact of any potential sales of our common shares on the market, but it is possible that if a significant percentage of such available shares were attempted to be sold within a short period of time, the market for our shares would be adversely affected.
 It is also unclear whether or not the market for our common stock could absorb a large number of attempted sales in a short period of time.
 Moreover, the terms upon which we will be able to obtain additional equity capital may be adversely affected, since the holders of these securities can be expected to exercise them at a time when we would, in all likelihood, be able to obtain any needed capital on terms more favorable to us than the exercise terms provided by those securities.
 To the extent that these securities are exercised, dilution to our shareholders will occur.
-Moreover, the terms upon which we will be able to obtain any needed capital on terms more favorable to exercise them at a time when we would, in all likelihood, be able to exercise the holders of these securities can be expected to exercise them at a time when we would, in any needed capital on terms more favorable to us than the exercise terms provided by those securities.
+Moreover, the terms upon which we would, in all likelihood, be able to obtain any needed capital on terms more favorable to us than the exercise terms provided by those securities.
+To the extent that these securities are exercised, dilution to our shareholders will occur.
+Moreover, the terms upon which we would, in all likelihood, be able to obtain any needed capital on terms more favorable to us than the exercise terms provided by those securities can be expected to exercise them at a time when we would, be able to obtain any needed capital on terms more favorable to us than the exercise terms provided by those securities capital may be adversely affected.